Senior Camping Pass for State Parks – Updated for 2026 for Every State

 Texas is a popular RVing destination, especially in the winter months, when this state is one of the warmer places in the country.

-If you plan to join the many RVers in the Lone Star State, we highly recommend the Texas State Parks Pass, which covers day-use fees and offers the user 50% off the second night of a 2+ night stay.
-Since campers are charged day-use fees, this comes out to be a big discount, making the pass well worthwhile.
+If you plan to join the many RVers in the Lone Star State, we highly recommend the Texas State Parks Pass.
+It covers day-use fees and offers the user 50% off the second night of a 2+ night stay.
+Since campers are charged day-use fees, this is a big discount, making the pass well worth it.

 Utah